digitalfortress-tech/typeahead-standalone/README.md

 - is a blazing fast autocomplete library in pure javascript with **ZERO DEPENDENCIES**!
 - is a highly customizable light-weight library [![](http://img.badgesize.io/https://cdn.jsdelivr.net/npm/typeahead-standalone?compression=gzip)](https://cdn.jsdelivr.net/npm/typeahead-standalone)
-- inbuilt support for multiple data sources - Local, remote
+- inbuilt support for multiple data sources - Local, Prefetch and Remote
 - suggestions calculated via a very efficient trie algorithm
 - remote requests are rate-limited by default
 - supports all major browsers (sorry IE, no support for you)